NEUROMA TREATMENT NYC

-In this condition, there is a thickening of the tissues around the nerve that travels between the 3rd and 4th toes.
+There is a thickening of the tissues around the nerve that travels between the 3rd and 4th toes in this condition.
 The most common symptoms include a feeling of standing on a pebble in your shoe, a burning sensation in the ball of your foot, and tingling/numbness in the toes.
-Usually, there is pressure or injury to the nerve between the toes that causes the neuroma to form.
-Risk factors include wearing high heels, foot deformities such as bunions (this is a link), hammertoes (this is a link), flat feet (this is a link), high arches, and high impact sports.
+Usually, pressure or injury to the nerve between the toes causes the neuroma to form.
+Risk factors include wearing high heels, foot deformities such as Bunions, Hammertoe, flat feet, high arches, and high impact sports.

 MORTON’S NEUROMA TREATMENTS

 MORTON’S NEUROMA SURGERY